cyle/sigil-php/README.md

     $distance_float = $sigil->distance(4, 12);

+To get the closest node to a given node, in this case the closest node to node ID 3:

+    $node = $sigil->closestTo(3);

+To get all nearby nodes within a certain radius of a given node, in this case all nodes within 10 units of node ID 4:

+    $nodes = $sigil->nearbyNodes(4, 10);

 What they return is dependent on what you asked for.
 I tried to name the above result-holding variables in a way that would hint at what you'll get back.
 If you get `false` as a result, that means there was an error.
 See the **Errors** section below.

 ### Creating Nodes and Connections